C++ (Windows Platform)

 generated by the compilation, and run SimpleView_FetchFrame.exe

-in the folder to capture the depth map.
+in the folder to capture the depth maps.